Enjoy Stroke Rehab Exercises at Home with RAPAEL Smart Rehab Solutions

 Welcome to the RAPAEL Home blog.
 We are excited to use this space to share company news, product updates, and clinical information with you.

-NEOFECT is a maker of gamified rehabilitation training solutions for patients with neurological, central nervous system, and musculoskeletal injuries such as stroke.
+NEOFECT is a maker of gamified rehabilitation training solutions and programs such as stroke rehabilitation exercises at home for patients with neurological, central nervous system, and musculoskeletal injuries.
 We are based in San Francisco, CA.

-NEOFECT’s RAPAEL Smart Rehabilitation Solutions provide rehabilitation and training through games for patients recovering from medical episodes like stroke.
+NEOFECT’s RAPAEL Smart Rehabilitation Solutions provide rehabilitation solutions and exercises at home through games for patients recovering from medical episodes like stroke.
 Each game is scientifically designed to invigorate muscles and stimulate visual and auditory senses to reinforce neuroplasticity and accelerate recovery.
 AI built into the RAPAEL solutions suggests rehabilitation games based on patients’ preferences and progress, delivering customized, optimal therapy for patients.

-- The RAPAEL Smart Glove, a 2017 CES Innovation Award winner, is a wearable hand rehabilitation solution that connects via Bluetooth to a screen where patients participate in immersive, game-based training tasks.
+- stroke rehabilitation exercises at home with RAPAEL Smart Glove, a 2017 CES Innovation Award winner, is a wearable hand rehabilitation solution that connects via Bluetooth to a screen where patients participate in immersive, game-based training tasks.
 Patients can “pour the wine” or “squeeze the orange” and see their movements mirrored and measured on-screen.
+Experience amazing stroke rehabilitation exercises at home with the RAPAEL Smart Glove now!

 2. The RAPAEL Smart Kids is a wearable hand rehabilitation solution designed for children ages 5-15 years old.
 Similar to the RAPAEL Smart Glove, Smart Kids offers a variety of fun games that mimic activities of daily life.